 In all Biblical teaching, though, there should be a balance.
 Avoid harmful people or situations if possible, but if you land there, quickly release any offense.
 Keep in mind what God taught me: “Iris, you are a stranger passing through on this earth.
 When you are offended, you’ve placed too great an expectation on someone other than Me.
 Redirect your focus.”
 When I redirect my focus, I realize I actually lack nothing.
-God takes great care of me.
+God takes great care of me and meets my needs.
 As I develop the fruit of the Spirit - especially longsuffering, gentleness, and self control (Gal.
 5:23) - I’m learning to be content in the spiritual strength I’m gaining.
 In this day, let’s be a supernatural, unifying people with hearts that bless others and are free of offense.

 Lastly, as we choose fellowship, author Jonathan Cahn shares that we can see the face of God in others - the nurse who comforts a patient, the crossing guard who helps a child cross the street, the believer beside you in church.
 I have seen the face of God in many.
 I will never forget experiencing Him through the female pastor who loosed my grave clothes during a season of life when I was Lazarus.
 Through fellowship, God uses other believers to reveal Himself to us.
 Don’t miss out on that!